On Stride Financialis rated 4.8 out of 5 by Reviews.co.uk based on 1,252 reviews

 We recommend to all of our customers that loans be used in emergencies.
 While the definition of 'emergency' can certainly change depending on who you ask, we define them as unexpected complications with substantial costs attached.
 Whether this means auto repair, home reconstruction or some other unplanned for emergency, it's important to remember that these short-term loans should be taken on only when absolutely necessary.

-Does Pounds to Pocket report to the credit industry?
+Does On Stride Financial report to the credit industry?

 Short answer: Yes.

-Long answer: Pounds to Pocket reports its customers' repayment habits as positive or negative, depending on their ability to repay their loans on time.
-Specifically, if a customer makes on-time payments and completes their repayment schedule by the planned date, Pounds to Pocket's report should reflect a positive change to their credit score.
-If their payments are late, chances are that the Pounds to Pocket report will impact their rating negatively.
+Long answer: On Stride Financial reports its customers' repayment habits as positive or negative, depending on their ability to repay their loans on time.
+Specifically, if a customer makes on-time payments and completes their repayment schedule by the planned date, On Stride Financial's report should reflect a positive change to their credit score.
+If their payments are late, chances are that the On Stride Financial report will impact their rating negatively.

-Does Pounds to Pocket offer loans shorter than 6 months in duration?
+Does On Stride Financial offer loans shorter than 6 months in duration?

-No we do not, but you can visit QuickQuid for more information about the short-term loans available from our sister website.
-Borrow over 1, 2 or 3 pay periods, and if approved, cash will be sent within 10 minutes after approval.
+No we do not, but you can visit QuickQuid for more information about the short-term loans available from our partner website.
+Borrow money over 1, 2 or 3 pay periods, and if approved, cash will be sent within 10 minutes after approval.

 More Information About Credit